 – May 2013

-WITC’s early childhood education students will travel to Scotland to explore the early childhood field there.
-They will stay at Dalkeith House and visit a variety of child care centers, plus learn more about world-renowned “Nature Kindergartens.”
+WITC’s early childhood education students traveled to Scotland to explore the early childhood field there.
+They stayed at Dalkeith House and visited a variety of child care centers, plus learned more about world-renowned “Nature Kindergartens.”

-They will also connect with students and faculty in the early childhood program at Jewel & Esk College.
+They also connected with students and faculty in the early childhood program at

 The study abroad program fits with WITC’s early childhood education program mission to prepare students to be early childhood professionals with a global perspective.
-The trip will foster greater cultural awareness.
+The trip fostered greater cultural awareness.